 Risk assessments and safety policies are in place to ensure all children are safe within the school.
 Individual governors have responsibility for health and safety, and safeguarding.
-A safeguarding group made up of the Head teacher, School Council members and parent representative meet termly.

 9. What SEND training have the staff at school had or are having?